Leave Me Alone (Nick Oliveri album)

-Leave Me Alone is the debut album of Nick Oliveri's Uncontrollable, a solo project created by Nick Oliveri (Kyuss, Queens of the Stone Age, Dwarves, Mondo Generator) released in 2014 on Schnitzel Records.
+Leave Me Alone is the debut album of Nick Oliveri's Uncontrollable, a solo project created by Nick Oliveri.
+It was released in 2014 on Schnitzel Records, and was reissued on October 13, 2023, by Heavy Psych Sounds Records.

-It was recorded in 2013 at Thunder Underground Studios in Palm Springs, California by Harper Hug & Trevor Whatever.
-Nick Oliveri performs all of the instruments (vocals, guitar, bass & drums) on the album as well as all of the production & writing of the songs.
-He also recruited guest performers in such as Blag Dahlia of The Dwarves & Motörhead's Phil Campbell.
+Leave Me Alone was recorded in 2013 at Thunder Underground Studios in Palm Springs, California by Harper Hug and Trevor Whatever.
+Oliveri performed most of the instruments and wrote all songs on the album.
+He also recruited guest musicians including Blag Dahlia, Phil Campbell and Bruno Fevery.
 The album is dedicated to deceased Eyehategod drummer Joey LaCaze.